rory81/growing_funds/README.md

 In the static folder there is also a separate folder for the mock-ups, where a PDF print out of all the mock-ups made is saved.

 There are many differences between the mock-ups and the real site.
-This is partly due to mentor session after the first build that some layouts were changed, but also because some mock-ups were a bit crowded when actually build and there are multipe different pictures on it.
+This is partly due to mentor session after the first build that some layouts were changed, but also because some mock-ups were a bit crowded when actually build and there are multiple different pictures on it.

 **Homepage:** The highest earners where displayed differently making it much less like a summation list by putting the information per project vertically instead of horizontally.
 Because, this section works vertically it has a nice contrast with the new project section.
-The bigger devices are displayed in the same layout as the mobile (highest earners above the new projects), because looks less crowded and more calm to the eye.
+The bigger devices are displayed in the same layout as the mobile (highest earners above the new projects), because looks less crowded and calmer to the eye.

 **Category:** To show the user which projects are more popular, not only the highest earner is displayed, but the most viewed was also added.
 These are 2 different ways to show popularity, as a high percentage of raised money doesn't necessarily mean that the project is the most popular with the public.